-KBI Global Investors (KBIGI) is a global investment manager, headquartered in Dublin with an office also in Boston.
+KBI Global Investors (KBIGI) are a global investment manager, headquartered in Dublin with an office in Boston:

-- ▶ Multi-product boutique with two core areas of expertise Global Equity strategies and Natural Resource Equities. - Part of Amundi, a leading European asset manager.
+- Multi-product boutique with two core areas of expertise Global Equity strategies and Natural Resource Equities. - ▶ Part of Amundi, a leading European asset manager.

-Signatory to UN Principles of Responsible Investing Since: 5 January 2011.
+Signatory to UN Principles of Responsible Investing Since+: 5 January 2011.